slalom-saa/fit-stacks/docs/1. Design/overview.md

 **Name**:  Add Product
 > The name of the use case, used for identification.

+**Actor**: Registered User
+> The use case actor that will be executing the use case.

 **Bounded Context**: Catalog
 > The logical grouping of the use case.
 Others would be shipping, payment, etc.